symeapp/srp-client/README.md

 ### Javascript Client for the Secure Remote Protocol (SRP)

+_**Warning**: this is an alpha release and is not ready for production use.
+Peer review is appreciated.

+_**Known Vulnerabilities**_

-_**Warning**: the default PRNG included with this distribution does not rely on sufficiently random sources of entropy._
+- The default PRNG included with this distribution does not rely on sufficiently random sources of entropy (see issue #1).
+- Proper parameter validation is not implemented (see issue #2).

 This library implements a Javascript client for the SRP protocol.
 The client aims to be compatible with SRP revision 6A, as defined in [RFC 5054](http://tools.ietf.org/html/rfc5054) ("Using the Secure Remote Password (SRP) Protocol for TLS Authentication").
 It is released under the MPL.